PasionMovil/veridis/site/wp-content/plugins/google-maps-widget/readme.txt

 6. Widget options - info & support

 == Changelog ==
+= 2.60 =
+* 2015/08/31
+* added data validation on input fields
+* minor CSS tweaks

+= 2.51 =
+* 2015/07/27
+* updated PHP4 style class constructor to PHP5 one
+* lowered cron for tracking to once every 14 days
+* did some prep work for the upcoming 4.3 version of WP

 = 2.45 =
 * 2015/06/15
 * fixed a bug on notice dismiss action